luminlabsdev/Aegis/docs/guide/managing-states.md

 :::

-> [!NOTE] PARAMETERS
-> The 1st parameter of the attached listener function is the new value\
-> The 2nd parameter of the attached listener function is the old value

 ## Cleaning up states

-Cleaning up/destroying states is pretty easy.
 Similar to how you destroy instances using the `Destroy` method, you use the `Destroy` method on the state as well.

 ```lua
 MyState:Destroy()
 ```

-> [!NOTE] INFO
-> When you do this, all the values, indexes and elements inside the state (table) will be cleared and the state's metatable will be removed.